-Testing heavy metals in makeup or elemental impurities in cosmetics, including testing to ISO 21392: 2021.
-Determination of trace levels of potentially toxic metals in raw materials or products, helping you to produce safe and regulatory compliant products
+Testing heavy metals in makeup to determine trace levels of potentially toxic metals in raw materials or products such as lead in lipstick, helping you to produce safe and regulatory compliant products

 Heavy metals in cosmetics pose potential health risks to consumers.
 Arsenic, cadmium, chromium, cobalt, lead, mercury, and nickel are elements that are commonly referred to as "heavy metals" or "toxic metals."
 They can be toxic to humans and this depends on how we are exposed to them, at what levels, for how long and how frequently this occurs.
 There is an expectation that dermal exposure is typically the most common route as many product types are applied to the skin.
-Some consumers can develop sensitivity towards these elements potentially leading to allergic contact dermatitis or other skin problems.
+Some consumers can develop sensitivity towards these elements such as Nickel (Ni) or Chromium (Cr) which are are strong skin sensitizers and exposure to them can potentially lead to allergic contact dermatitis or other skin problems.
 There is also potential for oral exposure for products such as lipsticks and those used in and around the mouth as these can be ingested or absorbed.
-Consequently, it is important to understand the levels of heavy metals and have a good understanding of the levels of exposure and the toxicological risk they pose.
-To ensure consumer safety and reduce health risks from toxic elemental impurities in cosmetics, it is critical to conduct an accurate and sensitive analyses of raw materials or finished cosmetics products.

 Regulatory Drivers for Metals Testing in Cosmetics

 Multiple countries or regions around the world have established legislation restricting heavy metals in makeup, beauty or personal care products.
-In Europe, for example, Annex II of Regulation (EC) 1223 / 2009 prohibits the use of heavy metals or heavy metals compounds containing lead, cadmium, arsenic, antimony and mercury in cosmetics except for some mercury compounds which are permitted to be used as preservatives.
-(Annex V).
-Article 17 of the regulation permits prohibited substances to be present in cosmetic products at trace levels if their presence is technically unavoidable in good manufacturing practice.
+In Europe, for example, Annex II of Regulation (EC) 1223 / 2009 prohibits the use of heavy metals or heavy metals compounds containing lead, cadmium, arsenic, antimony and mercury in cosmetics.
+However, Article 17 of the regulation permits prohibited heavy metals substances in cosmetic at trace levels if their presence is technically unavoidable under good manufacturing practice provided that such presence is in conformity with Article 3 (A cosmetic product made available on the market shall be safe for human health when used under normal or reasonably foreseeable conditions of use).

 Our Cosmetics Heavy Metals Testing Expertise